NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Whispering Cairn.md

 >
 > Most of the papers on Filge's desk concern surgical procedures meant to enhance the potency of undead, while others contain only the meandering scribbles of a mind descending into madness.
 Buried in with the junk is a [[Summon Undead|Scroll of Summon Undead]] and a beaker holder containing four 6-inch-long tubes filled with different-colored liquids  Two of the six slots are empty.
 The glass tubes are sealed at the top with a rubber sheath, and look like they are meant to be slotted into some other device.
 Each contains a soupy liquid substance consisting of reanimated cells.
 Filge has been experimenting with injecting these liquids into himself.
 They are effectively a [[Potion of Emergency Escape]], [[Healing Potion (Minor)]], [[Surging Serum (Minor)]], and [[Cat's Eye Elixir]].
 Every so often, something within the beakers seems to move slightly, but it might just be a trick of the eye.
 A handwritten label on the bearker holder says "Necroturgeons."
 >
-> Also on the deck is the orginal summons [[Balabar Smenk]] sent Filge to encourage him to come to Diamond Lake (See handout).
+> Also on the deck is the original summons [[Balabar Smenk]] sent Filge to encourage him to come to Diamond Lake (See handout).
 >
 > - [ ] gp::10
 > - [x] consumable::[[Potion of Emergency Escape|Potion of Emergency Excape]] [ilvl::1] [gp::3]